 Romanov, Julia; Walczak, Marta; Ibiricu, Iosune; Schüchner, Stefan; Ogris, Egon; Kraft, Claudine; Martens, Sascha

-Sascha Martens is awarded the Program Grant from HFSP, for a collaborative project together with scientists from Germany, USA and Japan.
+Sascha Martens was awarded the Program Grant from HFSP for a collaborative project together with scientists from Germany, USA and Japan.

 Sascha Martens is awardee of a "Consolidator Grant" from the European Research Council ERC.